Creating a themeable Design System for a multi-product company

 Adoption was chosen as the second indicator to show whether the teams make use of the components.

-Thirdly, and for later phases, we chose lead times for design and for dev tickets.
+Thirdly, and for later phases, we chose lead times for design and dev tickets.
 How quickly can concepts and designs be tested?
 And how quickly can new products be made marketable and go live?

-Identifying pilot teams with Product Board and Management.
+Identifying pilot teams with

 12 Teams were interviewed to identify their potential of being a pilot for the first design system implementation.
 1 team was chosen to be the first pilot partner due to the fact that they were building a brand new b2c frontend.

-Setting up
+Setting up the

-the required architecture
+required architecture

 A scalable and easy-to-maintain library & token architecture were provided for delivering the right environment for the B2B Platform with multiple running products, several B2C solutions as well as white-label solutions for our clients.